Multitask Learning and Bandits via Robust Statistics: Lower Bounds for Baselines

 \subsection{Averaging Multitask Estimator}

-Finally, we consider the averaging multitask estimator described in \S \ref{sec:robmulti_est_overview}, which uses a traditional estimate of the mean instead of our robust estimate in Step 1.
-Our lower bound on the error of this estimator demonstrates the importance of robustness.
-Following the proof of the LASSO lower bound in Theorem 7.1 of \cite{lounici2011oracle}, we assume that $\lambda_j$ is chosen based on the analysis of the error upper bound.
-Similar to Corollary~\ref{cor:tmean_reg_hpb}, we take $\lambda_j=\sqrt{\frac{32\sigma_j^2 x_{\max}^2}{n_j}\log\frac{4d}{C}}$ with any choice of $\delta=C$ such that $0 \le C \le \frac{1}{2}$ based on $\cH^j$ in Lemma~\ref{def:eventH}.
+Finally, we provide a proof of lower bound for the averaging multitask estimator.
+Following the proof of the LASSO lower bound in Theorem 7.1 of \cite{lounici2011oracle}, we assume that $\lambda_j$ is chosen based on the corresponding upper bound analysis; thus, we let $\lambda_j=\sqrt{\frac{32\sigma_j^2}{n_j}\log(\frac{4d}{\delta})}$ and $\delta=d^{-D_0}$ with a constant $D_0\ge3$ through a similar argument as Lemma~\ref{def:eventH}.